RosenDobrev10/Guess-A-Number-Game/README.md

 # Guess-A-Number Game
-This is a simple console game "Guess A Number".
+This is a simple game called "Guess A Number".

 Play here -> https://Guess-a-Number-Game.rosendobrev10.repl.co